-A journalist by profession, Frank worked with the Daily Express for 15 years as a columnist and deputy sports editor.
-As chief sportswriter with The Press Association for 17 years, he covered the Olympic Games, World Cups in football and rugby, and top events in golf, tennis, and motor racing.
+A journalist by profession, Frank worked as a columnist and deputy sports editor with the Daily Express for 15 years.
+As chief sportswriter with the Press Association for 17 years, he covered the Olympic Games, World Cups in football and rugby, and top events in golf, tennis, and motor racing.

-He was shortlisted for Columnist of the Year in the Sports Journalists’ Association awards and took to writing books after becoming a freelance.
-Inspired by his part-time charity work transporting cancer patients for radiotherapy, his novel, When the Mist Clears has thrown up some wonderful, inspiring characters.
+Shortlisted for Columnist of the Year in the Sports Journalists’ Association awards, Frank took to writing books after becoming a freelance.
+Inspired by his part-time charity work transporting cancer patients for radiotherapy, Frank’s first fiction novel, When the Mist Clears, has thrown up some wonderful, inspiring characters.

 Living on the Deadline: The memoir of a global sportswriter (Pitch Publishing, 2014).

 Simply the Best: The inside story of how Wigan became rugby’s greatest cup team (Pitch Publishing, 2017).

 Scheduled for global release on 15 April 2020

 A story of courage, friendship and love